The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: The CHiPS Survey

-Since there is no single radio all-sky survey available, the combination of two surveys, one for the Northern Hemisphere and one for the Southern Hemisphere, is necessary to achieve full-sky coverage for radio sources.
-In the Northern Hemisphere, the NRAO VLA Sky Survey (NVSS) is a 1.4 GHz survey covering the entire sky north of a declination of $-40^{\circ}$ \citep{1998Condon}.
-In the Southern Hemisphere, the Sydney University Molonglo Sky Survey (SUMSS) is an 843 MHz survey covering the sky south of a declination of $-30^{\circ}$ \citep{2003Mauch}.
-Within the $2\sigma$ positional uncertainties from the X-ray and radio catalogs, we find 13,800 X-ray sources that have a 1.4 GHz radio detection in NVSS or an 843 MHz detection in SUMSS.
-The given positional uncertainties take into account the brightness of each source, and the systematic PSF of the instruments.
-Because the two radio surveys do not cover the same wavelength, we scale the flux from SUMSS to NVSS assuming a power law spectrum from synchrotron radiation ($f_{\rm{NVSS}}/f_{\rm{SUMSS}} = (\rm{1.4}/\rm{0.834})^{-\alpha}$ where $\alpha$ = 1 is typical of radio galaxies in clusters~\citep{2015Hogan}).
+Since there is no single radio all-sky survey available, the combination of two surveys, one for the northern hemisphere and one for the southern hemisphere, is necessary to achieve full-sky coverage for radio sources.
+For the northern hemisphere, the NVSS is a 1.4 GHz survey covering the entire sky north of a declination of $-40^{\circ}$~\citep{1998Condon}.
+For the southern hemisphere, the SUMSS was an 843 MHz survey covering the sky south of a declination of $-30^{\circ}$~\citep{2003Mauch}.
+Within the $2\sigma$ positional uncertainties from the X-ray and radio catalogs, we found 13,800 X-ray sources with a 1.4 GHz radio detection in NVSS or an 843 MHz detection in SUMSS.
+The given positional uncertainties account for the brightness of each source, and the systematic point-spread function (PSF) of the instruments.
+Because the two radio surveys do not cover the same wavelength, we scaled the flux from SUMSS to NVSS assuming a power-law spectrum from synchrotron radiation ($f_{\rm{NVSS}}/f_{\rm{SUMSS}} = (\rm{1.4}/\rm{0.834})^{-\alpha}$ where $\alpha$ = 1 is typical of radio galaxies in clusters~\citep{2015Hogan}).